 Other Religions Angels and Miracles Seraphim Angels: Burning With Passion for God The Seraphim Angelic Choir Praises and Worships God in Heaven Share Flipboard Email Print An ancient painting of a seraph.
-Public Domain Angels and Miracles Religious Texts An Introduction To Angels All About Miracles Prayer and Meditation Famous Archangels By Whitney Hopler Religion Expert B.A., Comparative Religion, George Mason University Whitney Hopler has written on faith topics since 1994.
-She is communications director for the Center for Advancement of Well-Being at George Mason University. our editorial process Whitney Hopler Updated June 25, 2019 The seraphim are the closest angels to God.
+Public Domain Angels and Miracles Religious Texts An Introduction To Angels All About Miracles Prayer and Meditation Famous Archangels By Whitney Hopler Religion Expert B.A., English, George Mason University Whitney Hopler is a writer and editor who has covered faith since 1994.
+She is the author of the upcoming book "Waking Up to Wonder." our editorial process Whitney Hopler Updated June 25, 2019 The seraphim are the closest angels to God.
 They focus on praising and worshiping God for who he is and what he does, and they spend most of their time directly in God's presence in heaven.
 Seraphim Angels Celebrating Holiness Seraphim celebrate God's holiness and the joy of experiencing God's pure love by leading worship in heaven.
 They constantly speak and sing about their love for God.
 The Bible and Torah describe seraphim with wings flying around God's throne while calling out: "Holy, holy, holy is the Lord God Almighty.
 The whole Earth is full of His glory."
 The angels who are part of the seraphim praise God's perfect mix of truth and love and reflect the divine energies of justice and compassion from the Creator to the creation.
 Burning With Passionate Love The word "seraphim" is derived from the Hebrew word saraph, which means "to burn."
 Seraphim angels burn with passion for God that ignites the fiery love that emanates from them.
 The Bible and Torah describe love as "a blazing fire, like a mighty flame" (Song of Solomon 8:6).
 As the seraphim absorb God's pure and radiant love while spending time in God's presence, completely enveloped by the powerful light of love.
 One of the sacred texts in Kabbalah, the Sefer Yetzirah, says that seraphim angels live near God's throne in a place called Beriyah, which is full of fiery energy.
 Famous Archangels Among the Seraphim The archangels who help lead the seraphim are Seraphiel, Michael, and Metatron.
 Seraphiel focuses the most on directing the seraphim; Michael and Metatron help while also fulfilling their other duties (Michael as the leader of all the holy angels, and Metatron as God's chief record-keeper).
 Seraphiel stays in heaven, leading other seraph angels in constantly praising God through music and chanting.
 Michael often travels between heaven and earth fulfilling his duties as the angel in charge of all of God's holy angels.
 Michael, the angel of fire, fights evil anywhere in the universe with the greater power of good and empowers human beings to break free of fear and develop a stronger faith.
 Metatron works mostly in heaven, keeping the universe's official records.
 He and the other angels he supervises record everything that anyone in history has ever thought, said, written, or done.
 Fiery Light, Six Wings, and Many Eyes Seraphim angels are glorious, exotic creatures.
 Religious texts describe them as radiating brilliant light like flames of fire.
 Each seraph has six wings, in pairs that serve different purposes: they use two wings to cover their faces (shielding them from becoming overwhelmed by looking directly at God's glory), two wings to cover their feet (symbolizing their humble respect for and submission to God), and two wings to fly around God's throne in heaven (representing the freedom and joy the come from worshiping God).
 The seraphim's bodies are covered with eyes on all sides, so they can constantly watch God in action.
 Constantly Serving The seraphim are always serving God; they never stop.
 When the apostle John described seraphim in Revelation 4:8 of the Bible, he wrote: "Day and night they never stop saying: "'Holy, holy, holy is the Lord God Almighty, who was, and is, and is to come."
 While seraphim angels do most of their work in heaven, they sometimes do visit Earth on special, God-given missions.
 The seraph who does the most work on Earth is Michael, who is often engaged in spiritual battles that involve human beings.
 Few people have seen seraphs appear in their heavenly form on Earth, but seraphs have manifested in their heavenly glory occasionally during Earth's history.
 The most famous account of a seraph in heavenly form interacting with a person comes from the year 1224 when Saint Francis of Assisi encountered a seraph who gave him stigmata wounds as he was praying about what Jesus Christ experienced on the cross.